refetaliyalcin/effective-medium-theory-maxwell-garnett/README.md

 # https://doi.org/10.1115/1.4039276

-maxwell.m file is a function value.
-Takes 5 value; 1-volume fraction
+maxwell.m file is a function and it takes five inputs; 1-volume fraction
-2-real refractive index of pigment
+2-real refractive index of the pigment
-3-imaginary refractive index of pigment
+3-imaginary refractive index of the pigment
-4-real refractive index of medium
+4-real refractive index of the medium
-5-imaginary refractive index of medium
+5-imaginary refractive index of the medium

-gives outputs
+gives two outputs
 1-real refractive index of effective medium 2-imaginary refractive index of effective medium